GENERAL COMPLAINT PROCEDURES & DISCIPLINARY POLICY

 6.2 It is usual to disregard anonymous complaints, but the danger is that they

-may relate to something serious and the complainant may subsequently surface and say that he/she alerted the club.
-It should be at the Chairman’s discretion to decide whether the gravity of an anonymous complaint warrants a complaint.
+may relate to something serious and the complainant may subsequently surface and say that they alerted the club.
+It should be at the Secretary and Welfare Officer’s discretion to decide whether the gravity of an anonymous complaint warrants a complaint.